|My Favourite Planet > English > Europe > Greece > Macedonia > |

 Excess populations were simply exported; and a critical mass of several hundred colonists were required to take land from the natives, by force where necessary, and to build, run and defend it.
 This helps explain the need for massive defensive walls around cities such as Stageira (see Ancient Stageira gallery pages 8-17).

 Another spur to colonization was the drought which afflicted southern Greece at the end of the 8th century BC.
-Halkidiki (or Chalkidiki, Chalcidice; Greek, Χαλκιδική) offered an attractive target, with its fertile soil, mild climate, good water supplies, abundance of timber as well as minerals such as gold and silver.
+Halkidiki (or Chalkidiki, Chalcidice; Greek, Χαλκιδική) offered an attractive target, with its fertile soil, mild climate, good water supplies, abundance of hunting prey, timber as well as minerals such as gold and silver.

 Funerary urn with painted